Get Started by Preparing

 In federal cases, probation officers conduct these investigations to help sentencing judges and others evaluate the background of the person.
 The investigation culminates with an all-important presentence investigation report (PSI or PSR—used interchangeably).
 The report will include recommendations, based on guidelines and the probation officer’s opinion.
 Sentencing judges will consider recommendations from the PSR when imposing sentence.

 Besides the importance of the PSR for sentencing, people should pay close attention to the process because the report also will play a significant role in the person’s life if he is sentenced to prison.
-Information in the PSR influences how authorities classify the prisoner, when he will be released, and what level of liberty he will have after he gets out of prison.
+Information in the PSR influences how authorities classify the person, when he will be released, and what level of liberty he will have after he gets out of prison.

 To preserve rights and to self-advocate once inside, it’s crucial to understand everything about the presentence investigation before it begins.
 Best-practice preparations require a person to invest the time and energy to understand the process well before the sentencing hearing, or even the investigation begins.